Super-RPG-Retro/Super-RPG-Retro/README.md

 * Cast the rune at the main map or have instant rune casting.
 * Hide the dungeon corridor stone walls?
 * Try to show only the stone walls that parameter the corridor?
-* Remove every one tile wide Stone tile that borders the level.
+* Remove every one tile wide stone tile that borders the level.
 * Should the graphics at the dungeon map be displayed larger?
 * Higher value can increase the corridor distance between rooms.
 * Every game can have a different "Difficulty level" value.